FarmBot-Docs/farmbot-developers/v15/lua/functions/api.md

 content="Making requests other than GET to the API will permanently alter the data in your account.
 Be especially careful making DELETE requests and POST requests to singular resources, like the /device endpoint, as the API will destroy data that cannot be recovered.
 Altering data through the API may cause account instability."
 %}

+{%
+include callout.html
+type="info"
+title="Sidecar"
+content="For an example of how to use the `http` function to communicate with a sidecar, see the [sidecar docs](../../docs/farmbot-os/sidecar-hardware.md)."
+%}

 ```lua
 response, error = http({
   -- REQUIRED